this is unfinished and largely unedited.

 i would have to begin by saying that although i’ve read a lot of philosophy (and i am influenced by philosophers, as well as a wide range of various kinds of writers and thinkers) and i have a doctorate of philosophy, i am not an academic and i’ve had little formal training in philosophy. my phd is what they call a ‘creative phd’, in fine art. so-called-real academics are sometimes (often) a little (or a lot) disdainful about creative doctorates, as well they might be. in my own case it was twice as much work as a ‘normal’ phd, so…

-why am i writing this? as i’m writing i’m getting a strong sense of déjà vu — but this is more déjà la.
+why am i writing this? as i’m writing i’m getting a strong sense of déjà vu — but this is more a case of déjà la1.

 i could say : i still think and write like an artist.

-i at least earned the right to call my-so-called-self an artist but i am no longer making art and i would not say i am an artist — others might but that’s not really my problem.
+i earned the right to call my-so-called-self an artist but i no longer make art and now i would never say ‘i am an artist’ — others might, but that’s not really my problem.